 - Bacterial mutagenicity testing (Ames assay)

-- In vitro and in vivo Micronucleus (MN) testing
+- in vitro and in vivo Micronucleus (MN) testing

-- In vitro and in vivo Comet assay
+- in vitro and in vivo Comet assay

 - Combined in vivo MN/Comet assay

-In addition to her work for the NTP, Witt is a clinical investigator who manages NIEHS research studies on cytogenetic endpoints in study populations exposed to medications with known or suspected genetic toxicity, with an emphasis on exposure risks to children.
+In addition to her work for NTP, Witt manages NIEHS research studies on cytogenetic endpoints in study populations exposed to medications with known or suspected genetic toxicity, with an emphasis on exposure risks to children.
 She has an extensive background in both clinical cytogenetics and genetic toxicology and has made numerous presentations at national meetings and workshops.